Warning

 Tip

-$ jmp admin install --kind --create-cluster
+$ jmp admin create cluster

-$ jmp admin install --minikube --create-cluster
+$ jmp admin create cluster --kind

 Additional options for cluster creation: